liferay/liferay-docs/develop/new-articles/working-with-liferay-module-projects/LiferayModuleProjects.markdown

 ![ModuleServicebuilder](images/ModuleServicebuilder.png)

-User could set some properties in `service.xml file` then could run `build-service` to generate some java classes by `“right click project-service -> Liferay -> Gradle -> build-service”`.
+User could set some properties in `service.xml file` then could run `build-service` to generate some java classes by `"right click project-service -> Liferay -> Gradle -> build-service"`.
 Also could connect database and add some methods through these files that just generated for users.
 Notice when finished run build-service, you need to `refresh parent project`.